Monday, May 28, 2012

 How could I resist this title - I looked at my palette and said out loud that I must have mixed 50 shades of green.
 I'm so happy with this painting, it must be this personal love for old, little houses.
 I spotted this one somewhere along the Lincoln Highway in Nebraska.

-A larger view and purchase information can be found here.
+A larger view can be found here.

 10 comments: